wdehoog/hutspot-ubports/docs/operating/recommended.md

 ### Playlist
 To play the recommended tracks use the linked Playlist.
 You can also add the current recommendations to another playlist.
 Use the import-button on the page header to do this.

-### Export/Import
-The current recommendation Seeds and Attributes are saved in- and loaded from the configuration file.
-They can also be exported and imported.
-This is done using the Content-Hub mechanism.
-Selecting the FileManager as the source or destination allows you to use previously saved data.
-Note that this does not save the recommended tracks but only the (maximum five) Seeds and Attributes.
-(This option is not very useful but I wanted to see how Content-Hub works.)

 ### Various
  * There is a refresh button on the page header to get new recommendations based on the current seeds and attributes.